CastosHQ/Seriously-Simple-Stats/readme.txt

 - 'Play in new window' clicks

 Any other listening sources will simply appear grouped as 'Other' in your stats.
 If there is another service that you think would be valuable to have tracked, then please [create a new issue on GitHub](https://github.com/hlashbrooke/Seriously-Simple-Stats/issues/new) to suggest it.

+Note that Stitcher download stats are not currently possible to gather due to the way that Stitcher offers up episode downloads to users.

 == Changelog ==